spoilaro/TestingTool/README.md

 # Testing tool for thefuck

+## Important
+This tool only works in Linux environment since the provided testing commands are unix commands

 ## Installation and usage
 - Clone the repository
 - cd into root of the repository